kusari-network/kusari-docs/docs/what-to-try/validator.md

 - 16GB ram, 300 GB Storage, 6 CPU, <strong>stable server uplink connection with fixed IP</strong>

 !!! info
-    Anything between the lower-end and ideal hardware should be sufficient to run a validator on the Kusari network.
+    Anything between the lower-end and ideal hardware should be sufficient to run a validator on the Kusari test network.

-## Using Ubuntu 20.04 & 21.04:
+## Using Ubuntu 21.04:
 ---
 ### Update your Ubuntu
 ```